How to choose the best hardware for virtualization

 which hardware options to purchase for their virtual hosts.
 In this tip, I share things I've learned when choosing servers for different types of virtual machines and to fit the current and future needs of a virtual environment.

 You may be able to fit as many as 100 VMs on a single host, or as few as two.
 The types of applications that you are running on your virtual machines will largely dictate how many you can put on your host server: for example, servers that have very light resource requirements, such as web, file and print servers, versus servers with medium to heavy resource requirements, such as SQL and Exchange servers.
 Overall, one should analyze the performance usage of a current environment to get a better understanding of the virtual environment requirements.

 Four criteria for sizing up host servers

-There are four major criteria to consider when sizing up server hardware: memory, CPU, network and disk resources.
+There are four major criteria to consider when sizing up virtual server hardware: memory, CPU, network and disk resources.
 Let's start with memory which is typically used up on host servers first.